v0.4.0 — Production Ready

 Production-grade capabilities out of the box.
 No plugins, no modules — just one binary.

-Async HTTP/1.1
+Async HTTP/1.1 and HTTP/2.0

 Built on Tokio + Hyper for maximum concurrency with non-blocking I/O.